Risk Based Inspection Engineering

 MEDIUM

-A pressure equipment will be considered at a medium risk when it is exposed to hazardous conditions but not to the extent of requiring very high inspection intervals, and the consequences of failure would not be as catastrophic, but caution is still required.
+A pressure equipment will be considered at a medium risk when it is exposed to hazardous conditions but not to the extent of requiring frequent inspection intervals, and the consequences of failure would not be as catastrophic, but caution is still required.

 LOW